What's That Smell? It's the Dreaded Bradford Pear

 According to The Washington Post, the tree is a "nightmare," "an environmental time bomb," and "an ecological marauder destined to continue its spread for decades."
 The New York Times simply calls it, "the most despised tree."

-Or, like, "slightly rotted fish."
+Or, like slightly rotting fish.
 The last description is courtesy of Alex Beasley, the donor and public relations manager for Trees Atlanta, a nonprofit in the Georgia capital city with a mission to "protect and improve Atlanta's urban forest."

 Even he doesn't like the Bradford pear.

-"I have never personally heard anybody mention this tree scent as pleasant," Beasley says.
+"I have never personally heard anybody mention this tree scent as pleasant," Beasley says of the fishy odor.
 "I think it's awful."

 Advertisement